sanity-io/client/README.md

 Sanity uses ISO dates (YYYY-MM-DD) in UTC timezone for versioning.
 The explanation for this can be found [in the documentation](http://sanity.io/docs/api-versioning)

-In general, unless you know what API version you want to use, you'll want to set it to today's UTC date.
+In general, unless you know what API version you want to use, you'll want to statically set it to today's UTC date when starting a new project.
 By doing this, you'll get all the latest bugfixes and features, while locking the API to prevent breaking changes.

 **Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
 The reason for setting a static value is to prevent unexpected, breaking changes.